 We tested the effect of variables included in our model by using Type III Analyses of Variance with Satterthwaite's method (Satterthwaite, 1946).
 Any post-hoc contrast tests were done using the lsmeans package in R (Length, 2016).
 Degrees of freedom were estimated using the Kenward-Roger method (Kenward & Roger, 1997).
 All reported t-tests on least square estimates had p-values adjusted for multiple comparisons alpha-inflation using the Holm method (Holm, 1979).

 We checked if our models met the assumptions of linear mixed models: linearity, homogeneity of variance and normality of residuals.
-All these conditions were met.
+All these conditions were met

+Pieter – too much white space here – you will need to format more effectively the visual layout.

 4.3 Results